JNMR: Joint Non-linear Motion Regression for Video Frame Interpolation: Experiments

 \subsubsection{Quantitative Evaluation}

-As shown in TABLE~\ref{tab1}, our proposed JNMR has great superiority on Vimeo-90K Septuplet, DAVIS and GoPro benchmarks with exceptional performance in terms of model parameters and running time.
-Notably, JNMR achieves an interpolation performance beyond 37 dB on Vimeo-90K Septuplet dataset.
-By exploiting the temporal-aware acceleration information through joint regression, JNMR further improves interpolation performance without complicated feature learning and synthesis.
-With only 5.7M parameters, JNMR promotes significant improvements over state-of-the-art methods, such as 0.13 dB on Vimeo-90K Septuplet and 1.15 dB on GoPro.
-Our performance ranks the second on DAVIS, but it is worth noting that the ST-MFNet~\cite{danier2022spatio} uses additional dataset for training.
-In summary, our JNMR method achieves the new state-of-the-art performance with strong generalization on different benchmarks with competitive parameters.
+As shown in TABLE~\ref{tab1}, our proposed JNMR has great superiority with the Vimeo-90K Septuplet, DAVIS, and GoPro benchmarks with exceptional performance in terms of model parameters and running time.
+Notably, JNMR achieves an interpolation performance beyond 37 dB with the Vimeo-90K Septuplet dataset.
+JNMR further improves the interpolation performance without complicated feature learning and synthesis by exploiting the temporal-aware acceleration information through joint regression. {Moreover, after the fine-tuning process with the BVI-DVC dataset followed by the ST-MFNet, the experimental results in TABLE~\ref{tab1} show that JNMR has improved on different test datasets.} {With only 5.7M parameters, JNMR promotes significant improvements over state-of-the-art methods, such as 0.23 dB with the Vimeo-90K Septuplet and 1.16 dB with GoPro.} In summary, our JNMR method achieves new state-of-the-art performance with strong generalization for different benchmarks with competitive parameters.